 Analysis is guided by the need of the University to understand how it is employing its resources and can direct these resources towards institutional problems and opportunities.

-CIAP conducts several major surveys on a recurring basis, however it also administers smaller surveys based on departmental requests, typically in relation to an Academic Program Review.
+CIAP conducts several surveys of the student population on a regular basis.
+Internal surveys are typically developed by CIAP with input from various stakeholders and are administered solely to Memorial students.
+CIAP also administers smaller surveys based on departmental requests, typically in relation to an Academic Program Review.

 The NSSE is administered by the Indiana University Center for Postsecondary Research on a yearly basis during Memorial's winter academic term.
 Memorial participates every three years, having done so for the first time in 2008.
 It focuses on undergraduate students in their first-year and those in their fourth (or final) year of study.